 Tip:

 “Aw, Snap” may indicate that your Mac is lacking free memory.
 And as everyone knows, Chrome is super memory-heavy.
-For a quick check, run a tool called CleanMyMac X. It has a feature called “Free up RAM” (here’s a link to the free version).
-Run the “Free up RAM” command and see if the error message repeats.
+For a quick check, run a tool called CleanMyMac X. It has a feature called “Free up RAM” (here’s a link to a free version).
+Run the “Free up RAM” task in the Maintenance module and see if the error message repeats.

 Has this method helped you?
 If not, let’s dig deeper.